radareorg/radare2-book/introduction/getting_radare.md

 I try to publish a new stable release every month and sometimes publish nightly tarballs.

-But as always the best way to use a software is to go upstream and pull the development repository which in radare is commonly more stable than the 'stable' releases O:)
+But as always the best way to use a software is to go upstream and pull the development repository which in the case of radare is commonly more stable than the 'stable' releases O:)

 To do this you will need Git and type: